Biblical Proof That Christ Did Not Marry Mary Magdaline

 John 20:1: Now on the first day of the week Mary Magdalene came early to the tomb, while it was still dark, and saw the stone already taken away from the tomb.
 Mark 16:9: Now after He had risen early on the first day of the week, He first appeared to Mary Magdalene.

 Please keep these things in mind the next time you hear someone say erroneously that Jesus was married to Mary.
-The King of Kong’s did not leave His heavenly glory to come to earth to be fruitful and multiply in the manner of man since Adam and Eve.
-His purpose was not to build and earthly kingdom and leave and inheritance of material wealth.
+The King of king’s did not leave His heavenly glory to come to earth to be fruitful and multiply in the manner of man since Adam and Eve.
+His purpose was not to build any earthly kingdom and leave and inheritance of material wealth.
 His kingdom is in the unseen realm and those who believe are adopted into it.
+Know this in your heart.

 Romans 8:14 For as many as are led by the Spirit of God, they are the sons of God.
 15 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.
 16 Spirit itself beareth witness with our spirit, that we are the children of God: 17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.